troclaux/notes/aws.md

 ## RDS (Relational Database Service)

-> managed database service that allows you to set up, operate and scale relational databases in the cloud
+> fully managed database service that allows you to set up, operate and scale relational databases in the cloud

 - supports multiple engines:
   - [postgresql](./postgresql.md)